gitkoogie/SpeechRecognitionPrehospCare/README.md

 **You should now be able to run recognize_sphinx in the SpeechRecognition library.
 You might need to setup your input device accordingly if your program fails to recognize sound**

-*For further guides see guides.txt*
+*For further guides see sources.txt*